uyedaj/macrophy_course/projects/Revbayes_lab/revbayes_script_partII.md

 source("./mcmc_CEFBDP_Specimens.Rev")
 ```

-Use $scp$ to transfer "./output/bears_MAP.tre" to your local directory.
+Use `scp` to transfer "./output/bears_MAP.tre" to your local directory.
 Then navigate to icytree.org and create
 a figure that shows the estimated dates and error bars (with scale bars) for the tree.
+Save your "publication ready" tree with a filename
+including your username.
+Add it to your github repository and make a pull request.